square/workflow/docs/swift/building-a-workflow.md

 ### The Workflow Context

 The useful role of children is ultimately to provide rendered values (typically screen models) via their `compose(state:context:)` implementation.
-To obtain that value from a child workflow, the `render(workflow:)` method is invoked on the render context.
+To obtain that value from a child workflow, the `render(workflow:key:outputMap:)` method is invoked on the render context.

 When a workflow is passed into the context’s render method, the context will do the following:
 - Check if the child workflow is new or existing: